nansphilip/Splitergoll/readme.md

 # Splitergoll keyboard

-Welcome to the Splitergoll Project: a column staggered split keyboard working with the ZMK Fiemware.
+Welcome to the Splitergoll Project: a column staggered split keyboard working with the ZMK Firmware.

 - `split` : A split keyboard, one part for each hand
 - `ergo` : An ergonomic keyboard with a column staggered layout